 Go for a cold shower next time you feel like wasting time.

 P.S.
 I love cold water baths, it’s the best way for me to refresh.

 Have you ever noticed how grumpy you can get if the room you’re working in is hot?

 Yea heat and productivity were rivals once and they keep trying to defeat each other.
 Don’t let heat defeat the immense productivity in you.

 Increase the fan speed, turn on the air conditioner or shift to a cooler room.
 You’ll instantly find your productive aura increase.

 4. Your 30 Day Productivity Master Plan

 For the next 30 days, I want you to do a few things every day.
 Follow this and you’ll see a massive change in yourself that you’ll never want to come back from.
 Let’s get started!

 1. Write it down

 Use a notebook or a small White Board, if possible.
-I’ve provided a link from Amazon here for the whiteboard if you don’t have one.
+You can buy a whiteboard from Amazon or a supermarket in your vicinity.
 It’s not necessary so it’s fine if you don’t have one.